Hear the Call of the Country

-The current conditions of our country are affecting every citizen, both ordinary and special.
-The scope of these worsening conditions is expanding rapidly.
-In such a situation, every intelligent Pakistani is forced to ask: What fate will we face?
-What is the root cause of these problems?
+The current conditions in the country are affecting every citizen, whether prominent or ordinary.
+The scope of these worsening conditions is rapidly expanding.
+In such a situation, every thoughtful Pakistani is forced to consider: what will be our fate?
+Where do the roots of these problems lie?
 Who has the solution?
-Where are the heirs of this country?
+And where are the true heirs of this country?
+The answer to all these questions lies in the last one.
+This country still seems abandoned because its heirs are nowhere to be seen.
+Every day, the country calls for its heirs to come forward, but no one responds, not even from afar.

 QASIM ALI QASIM,